 Many people with hearing loss also suffer from tinnitus.
 This occurs when a constant ringing noise is present in the ears, though no outside sound is causing it.
 Tinnitus can be frustrating and affect the quality of life, especially if it’s a recurring problem.

 Special hearing aids are considered one of the best tinnitus treatments around.
+Digital hearing aids that are rechargeable provide tinnitus masking therapy which can be an effective way to treat tinnitus as well as hearing loss.
 Sound machines and cognitive therapy are also effective treatments.
 Doctors are hard-pressed to find a treatment for a symptom that still remains a mystery.

 What Causes Tinnitus?